-BCR Properties Ltd. will continue its mandate to dispose of all non-railway and non-port property holdings by the end of 2009.
-Proceeds on disposal have been estimated based on management's best estimates of the fair market value of the properties.
+BCR Properties will continue in its mandate to dispose of all non-railway and non-port holdings and anticipates completion of the disposition process by the end of 2010.
+Proceeds on disposal have been estimated based on management's best estimates of the fair value of the properties.